 In this Cisco CCNA training tutorial, we’re going to take on a stage by subnetting larger networks.
 We’re going to look at subnetting our Class A and our Class B networks.
-Scroll down for the video and also text tutorial.
+Scroll down for the video and also the text tutorial.

 Subnetting Class A and Class B Networks Video Tutorial